 A city where time stopped many decades ago, the Cuban capital is enthralling in its vintage quality.
 Certainly rough around the edges after a complicated history, the streets of Havana are still unforgettable.
-Still it is a very unique destination with many specifics and I hope this Havana travel guide will help you to get as amazing days as we had in the Cuban capital!
+Still it is a very unique destination with many specifics and I hope this Havana travel guide and my Havana travel tips will help you to get as amazing days as we had in the Cuban capital!

 Exploring Havana can feel very much like a trip to the past.
 Its old streets, particularly in picturesque Havana Vieja, haven’t changed much in the decades since the Cuban Revolution.
 The cars are old models from the 50’s, with the occasional Soviet LADA.
 Driving around the streets of Havana feels like going back to a time where the Berlin wall never fell.

 Get to know this exotic Caribbean city and find out more about the things to do in Havana, below and if you want to know all about our experience, have a look at my Havana Travel Story!

 Some Useful Things to Know before Your Trip!

 Bring a flashlight as Havana gets dark in the evening.
 Very few streets are lit up during the night!

 A travel to Cuba and also Havana means a wifi detox as here wifi are only available at certain wifi spots, outside and in some hotels.
 You have to pay for 30 minutes at a time and do not expect a high speed one!